Xombi17/LinkedIn-Post/README.md

 - Customize with name, event, and highlight details
 - Choose from 5 different tones
 - Maintain style while creating completely original content

+### ✨ Enhance
+- Take any existing post and improve it in specific ways
+- Choose from 9 enhancement types:
+  - Make it longer or shorter
+  - Add more storytelling or professionalism
+  - Make it more casual or add data/statistics
+  - Improve the hook or add call-to-action
+  - Custom enhancements with your own instructions
+- Perfect for iterating on generated posts
+- Maintains the original voice while improving impact

 ### 📊 Optimizer
 - Analyze your posts for engagement and readability